-- (b) Absent resolution of the dispute(s), the parties shall file a joint Pre-Trial Conference Statement setting forth the issues and stipulations for trial, witnesses, and a list of exhibits.
-A defendant that has paid benefits shall have a current computer printout of benefits paid available for inspection at every mandatory settlement conference. - (1) Each exhibit listed must be clearly identified by author/provider, date, and title or type (e.g., "the July 1, 2008 medical report of John Doe, M.D.
+(e)(b) Absent resolution of the dispute(s), the parties shall file at the mandatory settlement conference a joint pre-trial statement setting forth the issues and stipulations for trial, witnesses, and a list of exhibits, and the proposed permanent disability rating as provided by Labor Code Section 4065.
+The parties may modify their proposed ratings only when evidence, relevant to the proposed ratings, and disclosed or obtained after the mandatory settlement conference, becomes admissible pursuant to Labor Code section 5502, subdivision (e)(3).

+(1) Each exhibit listed must be clearly identified by author/provider, date, and title or type (e.g., "the July 1, 2008 medical report of John Doe, M.D.
 (3 pages)").
-Each medical report, medical-legal report, medical record, or other paper or record having a different author/provider and/or a different date is a separate "document" and must be listed as a separate exhibit, with the exception that the following documents may be listed as a single exhibit, unless otherwise ordered by the Workers' Compensation Appeals Board: - (A) Excerpted portions of physician, hospital or dispensary records, provided that the party offering the exhibit designates each excerpted portion by the title of the record or document, by the date or dates of treatment or other service(s) covered by the record or document, by the author or authors of the record or document, and by any available page number(s) (e.g., Bates-numbered pages of records or documents photocopied and numbered by a legal copy service).
-Only the relevant excerpts of physician, hospital or dispensary records shall be admitted in evidence; - (B) Excerpted portions of personnel records, wage records and statements, job descriptions, and other business records provided that the party offering the exhibit designates each excerpted portion by the title of the record or document, by the date or dates covered by the record or document, by the author or authors of the record or document, and by any available page number(s) (e.g., Bates-numbered pages of records or documents photocopied and numbered by a legal copy service).
-Only the relevant excerpts of personnel records, wage records and statements, job descriptions, and other business records shall be admitted in evidence; and
+Each medical report, medical-legal report, medical record, or other paper or record having a different author/provider and/or a different date is a separate "document" and must be listed as a separate exhibit, with the exception that the following documents may be listed as a single exhibit, unless otherwise ordered by the Workers' Compensation Appeals Board:

+(A) Excerpted portions of physician, hospital or dispensary records, provided that the party offering the exhibit designates each excerpted portion by the title of the record or document, by the date or dates of treatment or other service(s) covered by the record or document, by the author or authors of the record or document, and by any available page number(s) (e.g., Bates-numbered pages of records or documents photocopied and numbered by a legal copy service).
+Only the relevant excerpts of physician, hospital or dispensary records shall be admitted in evidence;

+Commented [A647]: Labor Code section 5502 has been amended.
+Propose eliminating cross-reference to subdivision as unnecessarily precise.

+Commented [A648]: Capitalization added to reflect correct full name of the form.

+Commented [A649]: Capitalization added to reflect correct full name of the form.

+Commented [A650]: Capitalization added to reflect correct full name of the form.

+Commented [A651]: Moved to subdivision (c) of this rule.

+Commented [A652]: Citation revised to conform to style.

+Commented [A653]: Section 5502(e)(1) used to say "In all cases, a mandatory settlement conference shall be conducted not less than 10 days, and not more than 30 days, after the filing of a DOR..."
+This language is now 5502(d)(1).

+Commented [A655]: Deleted to conform to new definition of party.

+Commented [A658]: Labor Code section 4065 was repealed.
+Therefore, the parties are no longer required to file proposed ratings.

+Commented [A659]: New subdivision (2) is from 10629(d), without changes to the language.